Peach compote is a simple and delicious dessert, made of whole or pieces of fruit in a light sugar syrup.

 I still have a lot left, so I still want to make some chutney and probably some sorbet or even some peach soup, as some of my friends suggested when I asked on Facebook what to do with them.

-In order to peel the peaches, you can either use a knife or boil them for five minutes.
+In order to peel the peaches, you can either just peel them with a knife or blanch them for five minutes.
 When you can handle them the skin comes off quite easily.
 I then cut the slices around the stone into big chunks.
 The smaller pieces were put in the pot I was making the jam.

 After washing the peaches, I heated water in the largest pot and blanched as many as would fit in the pot (2 1/2 kilos).